rcmdnk/sentaku/README.md

     $ brew tap rcmdnk/rcmdnkpac
     $ brew install sentaku

-If you have [brewall](https://github.com/rcmdnk/homebrew-brewall), add following lines to Brewfile:
+If you have [brew file](https://github.com/rcmdnk/homebrew-file), add following lines to Brewfile:

     tap 'rcmdnk/rcmdnkpac'
     brew 'sentaku'

 then, do:

-    $ brewall install
+    $ brew file install

 Or if you write like:

     tapall 'rcmdnk/rcmdnkpac'

-and do `brewall install`, you will have all useful scripts in [rcmdnkpac](https://github.com/rcmdnk/homebrew-rcmdnkpac).
+and do `brew file install`, you will have all useful scripts in [rcmdnkpac](https://github.com/rcmdnk/homebrew-rcmdnkpac).

 Homebrew installation installs all scripts in `bin` directory including examples.